Hundred Days: Neapolitan War

 The Neapolitan War between the Napoleonic Kingdom of Naples and the Austrian Empire started on 15 March 1815 when Marshal Joachim Murat declared war on Austria, and ended on 20 May 1815 with the signing of the Treaty of Casalanza.

 Napoleon had made his brother-in-law, Joachim Murat, King of Naples on 1 August 1808.
 After Napoleon's defeat in 1813, Murat reached an agreement with Austria to save his own throne.
 However, he realized that the European Powers, meeting as the Congress of Vienna, planned to remove him and return Naples to its Bourbon rulers.
 So, after issuing the so-called Rimini Proclamation urging Italian patriots to fight for independence, Murat moved north to fight against the Austrians, who were the greatest threat to his rule.

 The war was triggered by a pro-Napoleon uprising in Naples, after which Murat declared war on Austria on 15 March 1815, five days before Napoleon's return to Paris.
 The Austrians were prepared for war.
 Their suspicions were aroused weeks earlier, when Murat applied for permission to march through Austrian territory to attack the south of France.
 Austria had reinforced her armies in Lombardy under the command of Bellegarde prior to war being declared.

 The war ended after a decisive Austrian victory at the Battle of Tolentino.
 Ferdinand IV was reinstated as King of Naples.
 Ferdinand then sent Neapolitan troops under General Onasco to help the Austrian army in Italy attack southern France.
 In the long term, the intervention by Austria caused resentment in Italy, which further spurred on the drive towards Italian unification.

 Civil war

-Provence and Brittany, which were known to contain many royalist sympathisers, did not rise in open revolt, but La Vendée did.
+Provence and Brittany, which were known to contain many royalist sympathisers, did not rise in open revolt, but Vendée did.
 The Vendée Royalists successfully took Bressuire and Cholet, before they were defeated by General Lamarque at the Battle of Rocheserviere on 20 June.
 They signed the Treaty of Cholet six days later on 26 June.